in-the-keyhole/khs-trouble-maker/README.md

 2. Start the Java Spring Boot APP, or import into a JAVA IDE and start (JRE 1.8+ required).

 	java -jar jar/khs-trouble-maker.jar

+A Eureka instances is required by default, see setting Eureka properties below

 3. Open browser with the following URL:

 	http://localhost:9110